top of page

 Canal History

 This stretch of canal is a short section of the wider Wilts and Berks Canal network.
-The Wilts and Berks Canal was promoted in 1794 to link the Kennet & Avon Canal at Semington (west of Devizes), passing around Swindon and then to the Thames at Abingdon (Berkshire at the time of building, now Oxfordshire).
-Talks for a local section were first held in the RWB town hall in the High Street in 1793, and the Wilts and Berks Canal was officially opened in 1810, the same year as the Kennet & Avon Canal.
+The Wilts and Berks Canal was promoted in the 1790s to link the Kennet & Avon Canal at Semington (west of Devizes), passing around Swindon and then to the Thames at Abingdon (Berkshire at the time of building, now Oxfordshire).
+Talks for the whole canal were first held in the RWB town hall in the High Street in 1793, and the Wilts and Berks Canal was officially opened in 1810, the same year as the Kennet & Avon Canal.

 To the south of the Coronation Country Park, a permissive path runs along the north bank of the canal, linking the slipway to Woodshaw.
 At Templar’s Firs, visitors can also enjoy woodland walks between the canal and the railway boundary.
 The name “Templar’s Firs” dates back to Victorian times, when Francis Templar, the farmer at Brynard’s Hill, gave the area its name.